The Eagles won a shootoutSunday night by slipping off their underdog masks and playing like they had nothing to lose.

 New England simply didn't have the bodies.
 Hightower was playing out of position and got hurt.
 Trey Flowers had a great postseason but was erased from existence on Sunday night by Halapoulivaati Vaitai and the Eagles' offensive line, which went with six offensive linemen for several plays with some success, including the 21-yard touchdown from LeGarrette Blount.
 The Eagles have a great offense, and the Patriots' defense couldn't keep up.
 Gilmore had a great game, but the Patriots will need to address their front seven this offseason.

-The big number here is 600: The Patriots became the first team in league history to rack up 600 yards in a game and lose, finishing the game with 613 yards from scrimmage.
+The big number here is 600: The Patriots became the first team in league history to rack up at least 600 yards in a game and lose (they posted 613).
 The 600 Club had previously gone a combined 38-0-1 before Sunday, with the previous record for most yards in a defeat coming when the 49ers racked up 598 yards in a 34-31 loss to the Bills in September 1992.

 Yardage isn't the best statistic, though, and a better measure might be that the Patriots never had to punt on Sunday.
 They scored six times, missed a field goal, had a drive end on downs, fumbled away the ball, and had a possession end at the conclusion of each half.
 Teams occasionally lose without punting, but it's usually because they turn the ball over a bunch.
 The Pats turned the ball over only once.

 You won't be surprised to hear that teams that don't have to punt and don't turn the ball over usually win, too.
 No team has ever lost a game in which itdidn't have to punt and didn't turn the ball over.
-Only one team in modern league history before Sunday had lost with no punts and one turnover, a list that now includes the Patriots and the 2003 Chiefs, who fell 38-31 to the Colts at home in the divisional round.
+The only other team in modern league historyto lose a game with no punts and one turnover was the 2003 Chiefs, who fell 38-31 to the Colts at home in the divisional round.
 Those teams were previously a combined 39-1-0 since the merger.

 An even better measure is points scored, and while teams have certainly scored more than 33 points while losing, no team has scored more points and lost in a Super Bowl than New England just did.
 Teams that had gotten to 33 points in the Super Bowl were previously 19-0.
 Teams that have dropped exactly 33 points in any game over the past decade had gone 67-12 (.848).
 The Pats' offense did enough to win.